 Common relationship patterns among addicts and alcoholics with family members include codependency and enabling.
 Enabling can look like making excuses for the addict’s behaviors or paying for their bills.
 Codependency occurs when one person takes on a caretaking role for the addict or alcoholic who is capable of doing so themselves.
 This allows the addict or alcoholic to continue engaging in their addictive behaviors without needing to make changes.
 The family member who is acting as a caretaker suffers because they usually put their own needs on the back burner to make sure they can care for the addict or alcoholic.

-A drug intervention can give family members address these unhealthy relationship patterns and set new healthy boundaries that move away from enabling and codependent behaviors.
+A drug intervention can give family members a chance to address these unhealthy relationship patterns and set new healthy boundaries that move away from enabling and codependent behaviors.
 New boundaries will lead to the addict or alcoholic needing to make some changes to their behavior to compensate for these changes.
 The hope is that these changes can help them see that they cannot continue living as they have been doing, and motivate them to get sober.

 If you are worried about a loved one and their use of alcohol or drugs, we invite you to call Findlay Recovery Center (855) 605-2135 to discuss drug rehab intervention programs in Ohio.

 When is it appropriate for loved ones to step in and hold an intervention?
 Several signs and symptoms can be seen in someone struggling with an addiction.
 The first would be noticing the amount of time that the person spends impaired, or thinking about their subsequent use.
 When someone is struggling with an addiction, their focus is typically related to their addiction.

 You may observe changes in their physical appearance or the time that they put into their appearance.
 Depending on the substance being used, you may be able to see physical signs of their use, such as bruising.
 They may experience weight loss.